ournetworks/ournetworks.ca/2018/about.md

 ###  Organizing Team

-Our Networks organizers have planned workshops and hosted events on network literacy and community networks as well as built mesh networks with Toronto Mesh for the past two years:
+Our Networks organizers have hosted civic tech events and community networks workshops, created network literacy materials, and built mesh networks with Toronto Mesh for the past two years:

 **Benedict Lau**{:#benhylau} is an engineer working on mobile software and mesh networks.
 He is a contributor and organizer at Toronto Mesh, currently focused on meshing with single-board computers and building deployment tools and literacy around peer-to-peer applications.